runyontr/k8s-automated-canary/README.md

 in the application folder

+# Create new Git Repo for application

+# Create Jenkins Build

+On the home page click `Create new job` and select multibranch pipeline with build name `appinfo`

+In the git section, add a branch source by `Single repo and Branch`.
+The Repository URL should be the git repo setup in the previous section.
+The default is to just build on the master branch, we want to add another branch for `canary`.
+Select `Add Branch` and populate the Branch Specifer with `*/canary`.

+ Click Save.

+# Initial push on master

+Take the contents of the `app` folder in this git repo and push it on the master branch of the repo that was created

 ## Build Dependencies

 Instead of installing Go and Kubectl in the pod performing each build, we've created an extension of the default